 Public health is all about improving the health of the general population.
 This can be by preventing disease, prolonging life, and promoting ways to keep healthy.
-The remit of public health ranges from supporting individuals to dealing with wider issues that impact lots of people.
+The remit of public health ranges from supporting individuals to dealing with wider issues that impact local communities and whole populations.

 What is public health?